Samih Farsoun

-Samih K. Farsoun, (1937 in Haifa, Palestine – June 9, 2005) was a professor emeritus of sociology at American University, where he taught for thirty years until his retirement in 2003.
+Samih K. Farsoun (سميح فرسون) (1937 – June 9, 2005) was a professor emeritus of sociology at American University, where he taught for thirty years until his retirement in 2003.

+Biography

+Farsoun was born in Haifa, Mandatory Palestine, in 1937.
+The family left their hometown during the Nakba in 1948.
+They settled in Beirut.
 He graduated from Hamilton College in New York.
 He received a master's degree in 1961 and a PhD in 1971, both in sociology from the University of Connecticut.
 He died June 9 of a heart attack while on a walk with his wife in New Buffalo, Michigan.
 He was a resident of Florida and Washington, D.C.
 During his career at AU, Farsoun served as chairman of the Department of Sociology for eleven years, chairman and member of numerous university-wide committees.
 He also established (with John Willoughby) the Arab Studies minor in the Sociology department in 2001.

-He was the founding dean of the College of Arts and Sciences at the newly established American University of Sharjah in the United Arab Emirates from 1997 to 1999.
-In 2004, Farsoun was named founding dean of Academic Affairs and the College of Arts and Sciences at the newly established American University of Kuwait, where he served until February.
+Farsoun was the founding dean of the College of Arts and Sciences at the newly established American University of Sharjah in the United Arab Emirates from 1997 to 1999.
+In 2004, Farsoun was named founding dean of Academic Affairs and the College of Arts and Sciences at the newly established American University of Kuwait, where he served until February 2005.